kap6174/POSIX-Shell/README.md

 <!-- To view the README.md in proper format open preview-->
-# POSIX Shell Implementation
+# POSH - POSIX Shell Implementation

-Junaid Ahmed
-Roll No: 2024201018
-M.Tech CSE

 ---